srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn who bestowed the nectar (which in-turn bestows immortality) to dhEvas (celestial beings who desired immortality) has sudharsana chakram (disc) which has glowing radiance and having infinite glories, lies down in kshIrAbdhi (milk ocean) which is very broad (matching emperumAn‘s glories) and having raising waves (due to his touch).
-Such emperumAn is sweeter than the amrutham which was retrieved from the milk ocean.
+emperumAn who bestowed the nectar (which in-turn bestows immortality) to dhEvas (celestial beings who desired immortality) has sudharsana chakram (disc) which has glowing radiance.
+Such emperumAn has infinite glories, lies down in kshIrAbdhi (milk ocean) which is very broad (matching emperumAn‘s glories) and having raising waves (due to his touch).
+He is sweeter than the amrutham which was retrieved from the milk ocean.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam